-Women's Solo Adventure Travel: Best Trips 2026
+Women's Solo Adventure Travel: 15 Best Trips 2026

 This post may contain affiliate links.
 Disclosure

-The narrative around women’s solo travel has shifted significantly in the past decade.
-Where once the conversation was dominated by warnings and risk management, it has increasingly been replaced by practical frameworks, community knowledge, and the lived experiences of millions of women who have traveled solo to every corner of the world — including the adventure destinations once considered the exclusive domain of male expedition culture.
-Women currently make up approximately 65% of solo travelers globally, according to data from the Adventure Travel Trade Association, and this majority representation has driven a meaningful evolution in how the travel industry designs and markets adventure experiences.
+The narrative around women’s solo travel has shifted.
+Where the conversation was once dominated by warnings and risk management, it has been replaced by practical frameworks, community knowledge, and the lived experiences of millions of women who have traveled solo to every corner of the world — including the adventure destinations once considered the exclusive domain of male expedition culture.

 Top 15 Solo Adventure Trips for Women in 2026